Is it okay to leave the church?

 The verse that gets quoted at you

-The verse most often pulled out in this conversation is Hebrews 10:24–25: "And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another."
-That is real, and we are not going to pretend it is not.
+The verse most often pulled out in this conversation is from Hebrews (a letter in the New Testament, the second part of the Christian Bible): "And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another."
+(Hebrews 10:24–25.)
+That is real, and we will not pretend it is not.

 When leaving is the right call